-This tomb is nicknamed the Butcher's Tomb.
-This is because it belongs to Irukaptah, the Butcher of a king that belonged to the 5th dynasty.
-His formal title was "Head of the Butchers of the Great House" and "Waab Priest of the King."
+This tomb is nicknamed the Butcher's Tomb because it belongs to Irukaptah, the butcher of a king from the 5th dynasty.
+His formal titles were "Head of the Butchers of the Great House" and "Waab Priest of the King."

 The tomb of Irukaptah in Saqqara has particular significance for two reasons:

 - The first reason is that its design differs from any other Saqqara tomb.

 - The second reason is that it is the finest preserved example of the old kingdom's art and architecture.

 The most famous tomb in Saqqara is that of Irukaptah, located just to the north of the passageway leading to the pyramid of Unas.
 Completely cut out of rock, the tomb's opening almost faces the north, leading to a semi-rectangular offering room.